barryclark/jekyll-now/_example_posts/2014-06-07-runtime-sample-apps.md

 ---
 layout:     post
-title:      URLer
+title:      Runtime sample apps
 date:       2014-06-08 12:32:18
 summary:    Transform your plain text into static websites and blogs.
 Simple, static, and blog-aware.
 category: Work project
 thumbnail: jekyll
 tags:
- - Tool
+- UWP
- - macOS
+- C#
 - iOS
 - Swift
+- Android
+- Java
+- ArcGIS Runtime SDK
 ---

 Jekyll is a tool for transforming your plain text into static websites and